MOG (online music): Features

 MOG was a subscription service that allows users to play tracks from its catalog on a variety of digital devices, including computers, handheld devices, Sonos system and television (through MOG's Roku channel).
 The company claimed that its catalog was 16 million tracks, although it is not clear how the count was produced or audited.
-Songs could be streamed via the internet or stored on their devices so that they could be played without internet connection.
-Web streams were 320kbit/s MP3 files and mobile streams were 48 kbit/s AAC+ files.
-Users could choose whether mobile downloads were 'high-quality' 320kbit/s MP3 files or 48 kbit/s AAC+ files.
+Songs could be streamed via the internet or stored on their devices so that they could be played without an internet connection.
+Web streams were 320 kbit/s MP3 files and mobile streams were 48 kbit/s AAC+ files.
+Users could choose whether mobile downloads were 'high-quality' 320 kbit/s MP3 files or 48 kbit/s AAC+ files.

 MOG Radio, accessible through any of the platforms mentioned above, generated a continuous play queue based on the artist chosen by the user.
 By adjusting a slider within the MOG player (pictured at right) between Artist Only and Similar Artists, the user determined whether the radio plays only songs by the selected artist, or whether and how often songs by what the application determined to be "similar artists" were added to the queue.
 When a user's song selection ends, MOG Radio begins to play and continued until the user makes another selection.

 The MOG Music Network was a music blog network that aggregated original content by in-house editors and syndicated content from more than 1,300 affiliate blogs.
 Affiliates signed up to reach MOG's 38 million monthly unique visitors in the US (as of April 2011) who clicked through from blog post excerpts on MOG to read the full post on the affiliate site.